siscia/easy-hire/_draft/pyspider.md

 In this first article we are going to analyze a web crawler.

-A web crawler is a tool to scan the web and memorize informations, it open a whole bunch of web pages, analyze the page looking for any interesting data, store the data in a database and start again with other pages.
+A web crawler is a tool to scan the web and memorize informations, it opens a whole bunch of web pages, analyzes the page looking for any interesting data, stores the data in a database and starts again with other pages.

-If in the page the crawler is analyzing there is some link, the cralwer will follow such links analyzing some more pages.
+If in the page the crawler is analyzing there are some links, the cralwer will follow such links analyzing some more pages.

 The search engines are based on this same idea.

-I choose an healthy and young open source project in particular [pyspider][pyspider] wrote by our friend [binux][binux].
+I choose a healthy and young open source project in particular [pyspider][pyspider] wrote by our friend [binux][binux].

 ### A little side note